ChenglimEar/spark-cluster/README.md

 ## STEP 2

-Build the spark docker image as follows:
+Build the base docker image as follows:

 ```
-docker-compose build notebook
+docker-compose build jupyter
 ```

 ## STEP 3

-Start all the local spark cluster with Jupyter server.
+Start the local spark cluster with Jupyter server.
 You should see logging for all the Docker services that are started, including a service that submits a test job.

 ```
 docker-compose up